How do you say your funny name?

 Who should use CloSYS products?

-Anyone serious about their health and about maintaining good oral health, periodontal patients, and people with oral malodor (halitosis) should use these products.
+Anyone serious about their health and about maintaining good oral health, periodontal patients, and people with oral malodor (bad breath) should use these products.
 Everyone can benefit from using this patented system which can be used every day without need of a prescription.

 Why are there no sulfates in CloSYS toothpastes?